glaParaBio/harmony-explained/README.md

 MEMO: Phi is the indicator matrix assigning cells to datasets.

-Since *Phi* has 1 when a cell belongs to dataset and 0 otherwise (1-hot encoding), this multiplication gives to each cell the column in diversity corresponoding to thta dataset.
+Since *Phi* has 1 when a cell belongs to a dataset and 0 otherwise (1-hot encoding), this multiplication gives to each cell the column in diversity corresponoding to thta dataset.
 E.g. if a cell is from dataset 1, assign to that cell the diversity in `diversity[,1]`, if cell is from dataset 2 then